-Quicken has been around for ages, with roots that date all the way back to 1983 and, thankfully, that means it continues to undergo transitions that keep it reassuringly relevant.
+Quicken has been around for ages, with budget management roots that date all the way back to 1983 and, thankfully, that means it continues to undergo transitions that keep it reassuringly relevant.
+That's especially so during the ongoing coronavirus pandemic.
 It also comes with the added benefit of being available as software that will work on a Windows machine or a Mac too, alongside its mobile-based counterparts.

 There’s also a version that can be used solely online if downloading software isn’t your thing.
 Whilst Quicken does have some rather more sprightly competitors these days it’s still a super-useful finance management package.
 Add on other practical features such as the optional ability to synchronize it with your bank accounts, 256-bit security encryption plus cloud-based back-ups and there’s lots to like.